ibm-cloud-docs/pattern-pvs-ibmi-resiliency/storage-design.md

 # Storage design
 {: #storage-design}

-Helping ensure storage resiliency for {{site.data.keyword.powerSysFull}} for AIX involves having sufficient storage capacity to accommodate high availability, backup, and disaster recovery workloads.
+Helping ensure storage resiliency for {{site.data.keyword.powerSysFull}} for IBM i involves having sufficient storage capacity to accommodate high availability, backup, and disaster recovery workloads.
 Users must carefully consider and understand the storage types and requirements that need to be met.

-The requirements for the compute aspect for the Resiliency for PowerVS for AIX workloads pattern focus on the following:
+The requirements for the compute aspect for the Resiliency for PowerVS for IBM i workloads pattern focus on the following:

 - The storage required to support backup activities.